Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 - Acne scars & post-inflammatory hyperpigmentation

-- The antibiotic resistance crisis
+- What the antibiotic resistance data shows

 - The gut-skin axis — 2026 research